ntn888/ntn888.github.io/content/blog/selfhosted-wireguard-tunnel.md

 ## Client

 Much of the client side config is based off of the above referenced blog post.
-But in my experience it needed additional IPTable route lines I will show below.
+But in my experience it needed additional IPTables route lines I will show below.

 Here's the docker compose: